-In it, Santiago-Hudson expresses his strong desire to see a TV mini-series production that comprehensively tells the many stories of the Harlem Renaissance.
+In the below November 2013 interview, Ruben Santiago-Hudson expresses his strong desire to see a TV mini-series that comprehensively tells the many stories of the Harlem Renaissance.
 In his words, he'd need about 10 hours total (5 parts, 2 hours each), not a 2-hour movie, for the project, and he essentially challenges the likes of Oprah Winfrey, Tyler Perry, Denzel Washington, and other black Hollywood elites, to "come together" and make the Harlem Renaissance story a priority project, which, of course, he'd like to be involved in.

-He says he's been trying to get it done for a decade, with no luck apparently, suggesting that it would require a combined effort, including those like the above, with the resources, and the connections, to make the project a reality.
+He says he's been trying to get it done for a decade, with no luck apparently, suggesting that it would require a combined effort, with the resources and the connections to make the project a reality.

-When asked by the interviewers why it hasn't already happened, Santiago-Hudson lists a couple of reasons, including what he feels is a crabs in a barrel mentality, as well as an unhealthy individualism, and lack of community.
+When asked by the interviewer why this hasn't already happened, Santiago-Hudson lists a couple of reasons, including what he feels is a "crabs in a barrel" mentality, as well as an unhealthy individualism, and lack of community.

-So now word on whether, since last fall, any movement on any Harlem Renaissance project (whether from Santiago-Hudson, Oprah, Wolfe, or all of them collectively) has happened.
-I'd assume that now it's all out in the open (interest from 3 different parties), it may only be a matter of time before something comes together, and, eventually, there's a formal announcement of a project.
+No word on whether, since the interview, if any movement on any Harlem Renaissance project (whether from Santiago-Hudson, Oprah, Wolfe, or all of them collectively) has happened.
+I'd assume that now that it's all out in the open (interest from 3 different parties), it may only be a matter of time before something comes together, and, eventually, there's a formal announcement of a project.

-The Harlem Renaissance covers so much, with a wealth of material to look to for inspiration.
-This mini-series could attempt to paint a portrait of the period, with multiple stories that intertwine (or not); or it could zoom in on the life of a single person, through whose story we experience the spirit of the times.
+The Harlem Renaissance provides a wealth of material to look to for inspiration.
+This mini-series could attempt to paint a portrait of the period, with multiple stories that intertwine (or not); or it could zoom in on the life of a single person (or a hand full of people), through whose story we experience the spirit of the times.

 And George C. Wolfe is a director I'd bet on for something like this.
 And if Ruben Santiago-Hudson is one of its stars, that would be great too!
 Oprah Winfrey and Tyler Perry can produce.